ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Stormhold hold has been under attack from Kua-toa (fish people) from the under dark and is about to fall

-Glockenshire is the 6ft dwarf in charge of Stormhold
+Glargamahargashire is the 6ft dwarf in charge of Stormhold